entire/tiva-enet-booloader/README.md

 ```bash
 gcc -o eflash bootp_server.c eflash.c
 ```
-Then run:
+Then you can run eflash to push blinky on to your device:
 ```
 ./eflash -i 192.168.22.109 --mac 00:1a:b6:00:00:01 -l 192.168.22.1 blinky.out --verbose
 ```
-That will initiate the `BOOTP` process which should then send the image via TFTPCheck to make sure that it is the right device name when verifying the BOOTP packet. (it can be `tiva` or `stelaris`) so :`(strcasecmp(pPacket->pcSName, "stellaris")`.
+That will initiate the `BOOTP` process by tapping up `SoftwareUpdateBegin` which should then send the image via TFTPCheck to make sure that it is the right device name when verifying the BOOTP packet. (it can be `tiva` or `stelaris`) so :`(strcasecmp(pPacket->pcSName, "stellaris")`.

 ## Future work: